Traditionally used to decorate Christmas cookies (or as the mortar for your gingerbread house!).

 Food coloring if desired

-1. Add egg whites to a large bowl and beat with an electric mixer until frothy.
+1. Beat the egg whites in a stand mixer (or in a large bowl with an electric hand mixer) until frothy.

 2. Gradually add the powdered sugar a half-cup or so at a time with mixer on low speed, fully incorporating each addition before adding more.